-Established in 1993, The Association (HCHA) represents providers of home and community health services in New Zealand.
+Established in 1993, the Association (HCHA) represents providers of home and community health services in New Zealand.

 The Association’s objectives are to:

-- provide leadership and advocacy for the home and community health sector;
+- provide leadership and advocacy for the home and community health sector

-- establish, promote and recognise high standards for the conduct of home and community health services’
+- establish, promote and recognise high standards for the conduct of home and community health services

-- address members’ educational and information needs;
+- address members’ educational and information needs

-- provide a united voice for the Association’s membership, to government and the public;
+- provide a united voice for the Association’s membership, to government and the public

-- maintain links and provide opportunities for the development of the sector and
+- maintain links and provide opportunities for the development of the sector

 - develop home and community health services that reflect the Association’s obligations under the Treaty of Waitangi

 HCHA is governed by a Board.
-Six members are elected by the membership for their skills and ability to strengthen the home health sector.
+Six members are elected by the membership for their skills and ability to strengthen the home and community health sector.
 Two further independent members are appointed by the Board following a nominations process.

 Board members are elected to serve two year terms, for a total period of three consecutive terms of two years.